shrmcl/human-kind/README.md

 Bootcamp final group project

-Human:kind is a social app that connects people to based on shared social interests
+human:kind is a social app that connects people to based on shared social interests